- partly restored between 2014 and 2016

 The car was extensively restored between 2014 and 2016.
-This included an overhaul of the engine and chassis, including new shock absorbers, springs and wishbones.
+This included an overhaul of the chassis, including new shock absorbers, springs and wishbones.
 The chrome trim was re-chromed and the silver paintwork was renewed.

 The car received a new set of Borrani wire wheels and the original interior was gently reupholstered in parts.
 The last major inspection was carried out in May 2021 by the technicians of the Koch company in Cologne.
 In addition, in July 2021 the engine run was adjusted by a Maserati specialist workshop for €2,700 and in November 2021 the underbody was sandblasted for €3,227.

 We offer this vehicle for our partner company Collectors Garage from Michigan, USA.
 Collectors Garage is a subsidiary of the Broad Arrow Group.

 The car can be viewed at our premises in 33415 Verl by appointment at any time.
 A lifting platform is of course available for this purpose.

 Please contact us if you are interested in further information.